About

 The Artist

-After a long hiatus from art, a 2021 traumatic brain injury catapulted N. back into the world of visual creativity.
-At first drawing was a form of rehabilitation.
-Now, it is as an exploration of queer art subject matter, and what he has found to be a radically altered pop art style.
-Now N.'s art explores the homoerotic elements of gay, kink, and fetish culture; all with an eye on the comical practicalities of real life.
+After a long hiatus from art, a 2022 traumatic brain injury catapulted Neil back into the world of visual creativity.
+At first drawing was a form of rehabilitation as the injury "rewired" his perceptions.
+The result was a bold, evolved pop-art style.
+Today, Neil’s work explores the homoerotic elements of gay, kink, and fetish culture, filtering the intensity of these subcultures through the lens of real-life practicality and a touch of humour.

 The pieces you are viewing are all hand drawn and painted original digital art.
 To achieve the pieces I apply traditional sketching, charcoal, inking, and oil painting techniques using an app that frustratingly simulates these media.